disclaimer

 Who Can See Sealed Criminal Records in Colorado

 Sealed records are only hidden, not destroyed.
 This means that it is still available at the state repository even though members of the public may not have access to it.
 All approved record custodians in Colorado are required by law to respond to requests for the record by saying that a sealed record does not exist.
 However, the owner of the record may still have access to such records.
-Other state agencies such as the department of public safety and insurance companies may seek access to the records.
+Other state agencies, such as the Department of Public Safety and insurance companies, may seek access to the records.

 How to Obtain Sealed Records in Colorado

 Sealed records are open to the record holder and other approved agencies in the state.
-Generally, a court order is necessary to obtain these records as they are not available online.
-Note that regardless of being sealed, these records are still available with the Colorado Bureau of Investigation.
+Generally, a court order is necessary to obtain these records, as they are not available online.
+Note that, regardless of being sealed, these records are still available with the Colorado Bureau of Investigation.
 The department, which is a division of the Colorado Department of Public Safety, maintains a central repository of all criminal records in the state.
 As such, the record holder may obtain the record by contacting CBI through the address below:

 Colorado Bureau of Investigation (CBI)